-Energy Innovation: Policy and Technology is a non-partisan energy and climate policy think tank.
+Energy Innovation Policy & Technology is a non-partisan energy and climate policy think tank.
 We provide customized research and policy analysis to decision-makers and thought leaders to support policy design that reduces emissions at the speed and scale required for a safe climate future.

 Our Energy Policy Simulator underpins this work through timely and credentialed analysis of the economic, emissions, and public health impacts of different policies.

 - Modeling the emissions and economic impacts of various energy and climate policies in the world’s biggest economies

 - Helping utilities in the United States and abroad transition away from fossil fuels and integrate larger shares of renewable energy into the electricity grid through clean energy policy

 - Reducing industrial sector emissions through clean energy, electrification, and improved manufacturing processes

 - Expanding electrified transportation, building electrification, and sustainable urbanization to reduce fossil fuel use

 - Supporting grantmaking to achieve strategic climate and clean energy philanthropic goals